happygeneralist/ECC-civic-design-intelligence/Insight001.md

 # Insight title
-Parents feel unsupported managing children’s control-seeking behaviours triggered by external stress.
+Parents need support in helping their child regulate emotions and regain a sense of safety.

 ---

 ### Summary
-A parent describes their child’s growing need for control at home as external environments (school, peers, daily routines) become more overwhelming.
-The family feels unequipped to manage this behaviour and perceives little support from school or services.
+A parent describes their child’s growing need for control at home as external environments become increasingly stressful and unpredictable.
+The behaviour is not defiance but an attempt to restore control when feeling unsafe.
+Parents feel unequipped to respond and unsupported by schools or services.

 ---